-Who we share your personal information with depends on the services which you have purchased or ordered (for example, car parking, taxi booking, Shop and Collect and WiFi services).
+Who we share your personal information with depends on the services which you have purchased or ordered (for example, car parking booking and WiFi services).

 We will also share your personal information with our sub-contractors (companies who supply services to us) where it is necessary to do so:

 Information may be stored and processed on systems provided and supported by our third party IT suppliers (such as our WiFi service provider, our provider of IT infrastructure services, the provider of our complaint management system and/or the provider of our health and safety management systems).

 Information may be processed by payment companies for the purposes of processing any payment which you make to us.

 In order to offer you Klarna's payment methods, we may pass your personal contact and order details to Klarna, so Klarna can assess whether you qualify for their payment methods and to tailor those payment methods for you.
 Your personal data is processed in line with Klarna's own privacy notice.

 Information may be stored and processed by our car park operator Edinburgh Airport Services Limited (EASL) for the purposes of facilitating any booking which you have made for car parking.